Law and Business Studies (BA)

-This joint degree will give you an advanced understanding of the business world, alongside a solid grounding in legal studies
+Our Law and Business Studies (BA) joint degree will give you an advanced understanding of the business world, alongside a solid grounding in legal studies.

 In your first three years, you will study a range of core modules from both Schools.
-Core modules include Markets, Marketing and Strategy, Modern English Legal System, an integrated Business Planning project, and a jointly taught International Business Environment module.
+These include Foundations Skills and Debates, Tort Law, Modern English Legal System, Contract Law and a jointly taught International Business Environment module.
 You can also choose from a variety of options from within Business and Law.
-If you choose the four-year course, you may take four or five full Law and/or Business modules in any combination.

 Many of our modules are delivered by a combination of lectures and seminars.
 The lectures will introduce you to a particular topic and then you will spend time reading around the topic in preparation for seminar discussion.